jaykumar9867/Credence_analytics_python/README.md

  -    http://127.0.0.1:5000/
  - URI will direct you to on web page where you will see the option to Insert a data in mongodb and view the data
  - Inorder to insert a data into mongo db , you have option to upload file data such as .csv and .json file data
- # Note : .csv and .json file must be in the same directory where your ASG01.py file is their.
+ -  Note : .csv or .json file must be in directory in which your ASG01.py file is located

   -> for ASG02_REST_API.py
    > set FLASK_APP=ASG02_REST_API.py